vlang/v/vlib/vweb/README.md

 it to the same number in `vweb.run_at` as in `vweb.database_pool`

 ### Extending the App struct with `[vweb_global]`
-You can extend the `App` struct however you like, but there are some things you have to keep in mind.
+You can change your `App` struct however you like, but there are some things you have to keep in mind.
 Under the hood at each request a new instance of `App` is constructed, and all fields are re-initialized with their default type values, except for the `db` field.